Skip to content

 • voltage characteristic of switch is far from ideal model.

-We believe that voltage characteristiv of switch looks like
+You believe that voltage characteristiv of switch looks like

 Unfortunately, because of physical limits and properties, real characteristic is like